After 30 years on deserted island, I found Instagram

 This spectacular island has a varied history.
 Used by the Romans, it later made an appearance in the 1964 Michelangelo Antonioni movie "Red Desert."
 During the latter part of the 20th century, the island had various private owners.

-When Morandi arrived in the late 1980s, ge realized he had the perfect deserted island right in front of him.
+When Morandi arrived in the late 1980s, he realized he had the perfect deserted island right in front of him.
 And as luck would have it, Budelli's caretaker was about to retire.

 "And that's how I took his place and found my Polynesia here," he says.